 An example scenario that simulates an intrusion has been implemented (s.
-Fig. 5).
+Fig. 4).
 Besides the UAVs and the actors in the scenario, also sensors have been modeled.
 Different kinds of sensors such as motion detectors, cameras, ultra sonic or LIDAR (light detection and ranging) sensors can be modeled with their specific characteristics.
 The simulation tool can decide if an object lies within the range of a sensor.
-This helps evaluate and optimize the use of different sensing techniques.
+This helps to evaluate and optimize the use of different sensing techniques.

-Fig. 5: Simulation of an intrusion scenario
+Fig. 4.
+Simulation of an intrusion scenario

 The intelligence of team members is implemented in software agents.
 They interface with the simulation engine using the same syntax as the actual quadrocopters.
-That way, the simulation can be transferred to the real world without changes to the agents.
+That way, the simulation environment can be exchanged with the real world without having to modify the agents.

-6 Application scenarios
+6 Application Scenarios